IntrepidPursuits/skotlinton-android/README.md

 -   Commonly used third party dependencies (support library, RxJava, Jake Wharton Experience, etc)
 -   Gradle configuration (build types, signing configs, retrolambda)
--   Base MVP framework (includes a few examples and how they are used in tests)
+-   Base MVVM framework (includes a few examples and how they are used in tests)
 -   Various other setups that we often do when starting projects (tests, custom Application, Retrofit, Timber, Crashlytics, common strings, etc)

 ## Cloning the project